margo/specification/system-design/app-interoperability/workload-orchestration-agent.md

 > **Investigation Needed:** Further Investigation needed on this strategy.
 API vs. OpenGitops Patterns being discussed.

-Workload Orchestration Agent may enable a local caching of the Application Artifacts(manifest/marketplace data/binaries) to enable disconnected states, decrease network traffic, and other benefits.
+Workload Orchestration WOA may enable a local caching of the Application Artifacts(manifest/marketplace data/binaries) to enable disconnected states, decrease network traffic, and other benefits.

 It is expected the connection between the Workload Orchestration Agent and the Node Configuration Repository is secured using standard secure connectivity best practices.
 Some standard practices include the following: